-8. He loves tripe
+8. He loved tripe

 9. He was a concert promoter

 Mandela was the driving force behind the 2003 AIDS awareness event in Cape Town called the 46664 Concert.
 The huge event included performances by Beyonce, Peter Gabriel, Bono, Bob Geldof and many more.
-The name of the concert references Mandela’s prison number.
+The name of the concert referenced Mandela's prison number.

-10. His honors have no limits
+10. His honors had no limits